 The Varan workshop meetings

-The museum is allocating an important section of the season to documentaries by regularly showcasing the Varan workshops, a training centre for documentary film making (in France and abroad).
+The museum devotes much of the season to documentaries by regularly showcasing the Varan workshops, a training centre for documentary film making (in France and abroad).
 Throughout the year, the museum will put on evening showings of the films made during their workshops abroad.

 Thursday October 11th at 6:30 p.m.